July stands at the pinnacle of sunny weather in

 In July, the average length of the day is 14h and 58min.

-On the first day of July, sunrise is at 5:07 am and sunset at 8:24 pm.
-On the last day of the month, sunrise is at 5:32 am and sunset at 8:04 pm MDT.
+On the first day of the month, sunrise is at 5:07 am and sunset at 8:24 pm.
+On the last day of July, in Valentine, sunrise is at 5:33 am and sunset at 8:03 pm MDT.

 Sunshine

-The month with the most sunshine in Valentine is July, with an average of 11.3h of sunshine.
+July has the most sunshine of the year in Valentine, Nebraska, with an average of 11.3h of sunshine.

 UV index

-The months with the highest UV index are June and July, with an average maximum UV index of 9.
-A UV Index value of 8 to 10 symbolizes a very high health vulnerability from unprotected exposure to Sun's UV rays for the average person.
+June and July, with an average maximum UV index of 9, are months with the highest UV index in Valentine.
+A UV Index reading of 8 to 10 represents a very high health hazard from unprotected exposure to Sun's UV rays for ordinary individuals.

-Note: The maximum UV index of 9 during July translates into these guidelines:
+Note: The average daily UV index of 9 in July transforms into the following instructions: